-3-4(I)(4)(b) Maximum Building Height
+3-4(I)(4)(d) Maximum Building Height

-The following map illustrates the sub-areas within the Nob Hill/Highland - CPO-8 where the maximum building height is pursuant to this Subsection 14-16-3-4(I)(4)(b).
-In these areas, building height allowances associated with a Center or Corridor designation shall not apply.
+The following map illustrates the sub-areas within the Nob Hill/Highland - CPO-8 where the maximum building height and allowable bonuses areis pursuant to this Subsection 14-16-3-4(I)(4)(d).
+In these areas, building height allowances associated with a Center or Corridor designation shall not apply.32

-- In sub-area 1 mapped above, between Girard Boulevard and Aliso Drive, building heights shall not exceed 30 feet (2 stories), except that 1 of the bonuses in Subsection 5 below may be applied. - 2.
-In sub-area 2 mapped above, generally between Aliso Drive and Graceland Drive (north of Silver Avenue) or Washington Street (south of Silver Avenue), building heights shall not exceed 45 feet (3 stories), except that 1 of the bonuses in Subsection 5 below may be applied. - 3.
-In sub-area 3 mapped above, generally between Graceland Drive and San Mateo Boulevard, building heights shall not exceed 65 feet (5 stories), except that up to 2 of the bonuses in Subsection 5 below may be applied. - 4.
-In sub-area 4 mapped above, generally between Washington Street and Jefferson Street south of Silver Avenue, building heights shall not exceed 55 feet (4 stories), except that 1 of the bonuses in Subsection 5 below may be applied. - 5.
-The following bonuses may be applied for an additional 12 feet (1 story) of building height each as noted in Subsections 1 through 4 above: - a.
-Workforce Housing Bonus - b.
-Structured Parking Bonus - c.
-Ground Floor Commercial Bonus
+- In sub-area 1 mapped above, between Girard Boulevard and Aliso Drive, building heights shall not exceed 30 feet (2 stories), except that 1 of the bonuses in Subsection 5 below may be applied. - In sub-area 2 mapped above, generally between Aliso Drive and Graceland Drive (north of Silver Avenue) or Washington Street (south of Silver Avenue), building heights shall not exceed 45 feet (3 stories), except that 1 of the bonuses in Subsection 5 below may be applied. - 3.
+In sub-area 3 mapped above, generally between Graceland Drive and San Mateo Boulevard, building heights shall not exceed 65 feet (5 stories), except that up to 2 of the bonuses in Subsection 5 below may be applied.